-- How much food will \\\\\\(a toad, salamander, dragonfly nymph, etc.) eat per day? - What are the microhabitats in our native aquarium? - What are the parts of the freshwater community represented in our native aquarium (organisms, populations, community, and ecosystem)?
+• How much food will(a toad, salamander, dragonfly nymph, etc.) eat per day? • What are the microhabitats in our native aquarium? • Which microhabitat in our aquarium is occupied by (insert the name of one of the organisms in your native aquarium)?

+• What are the parts of the freshwater community represented in our native aquarium (organisms, populations, community, and ecosystem)?